Last Updated on January 17, 2023 by Editor

 Origins of the Castle in the Hudson River

-Originally from Scotland and a lover of castles, Bannerman had this organic-styled warehouse built from a variety of local bricks, cobblestones and boulders; a series of six buildings that ended up looking like a Scottish king’s abode.
+Originally from Scotland and a lover of castles, Bannerman had this organically designed warehouse built from a variety of local bricks, cobblestones and boulders; a series of six buildings that ended up looking like a Scottish king’s abode.

 When Francis passed away in 1916, Bannerman Island passed down to his children.
 Two years after New York State purchased the island from the Bannerman family, in 1969, the castle caught fire and was engulfed in flames that reached 260 feet above the warehouse roof.

-The wooden floors, old ships’ planks impregnated with highly flammable creosote, created an inferno that burned for three days, leaving the castle an empty, weed-choked shell.
-Plans are afoot to stabilize what’s left of the warehouse and restore the main residence.
+Its wooden floors – old ships’ planks impregnated with highly flammable creosote – created an inferno that burned for three days, leaving the castle an empty, weed-choked shell.
+The Bannerman Castle Trust has been working to stabilize what’s left of the warehouse and restore the main residence since 1994.

-Take a 2 ½ hour tour aboard the Estuary Steward, a tour boat that shuttles you to the island and drops you off for a fascinating walk around the ruins.
-Boat leaves Beacon dock Sat. and Sunday May-October 12:30, $35 adults, $30 children.
+There are multiple ways to access the island.
+Most popular is the 2 ½ hour tour aboard the Estuary Steward, a tour boat that shuttles you from Beacon to the island and drops you off for a fascinating walk around the ruins.
+Or, you can paddle your kayak and join a walking tour that way.
+Other events include “Movie Nights” on select Friday nights in the summer, theatrical productions, and farm-to-table dinners.
+Sign up online for all.
 RSVP Necessary, tickets sell out quickly.

 SEE: Kayak Pavilion at Long Dock Park

 How many kayak storage sheds have won architectural awards?
 I assume not many.
-But this Hudson River kayak-port has won the AIA (American Institute of Architects) 2013 Honor Award and is as snazzy as they come.
+But this Hudson River kayak-port at Long Dock Park has won the AIA (American Institute of Architects) 2013 Honor Award and is as snazzy as they come.

 From the Pavilion, stroll out to the tip of the formerly industrial 15-acre Long Dock Park to scramble around George Trakas’s steel stair-step sculpture.
 Park open daily dusk to dawn.

-DO/SUMMER: Kayak on the Hudson With Mountain Tops Outdoors
+DO/SUMMER: Kayak on the Hudson With Hudson River Expeditions

-If it’s a nice day or evening, squiggle into your own craft with Mountain Tops Outdoors.
-You can rent by the hour or day – stop into the shop on Main Street or reserve a kayak and pick it up at Long Dock Park.
+If it’s a nice day or evening, squiggle into your own craft with Hudson River Expeditions.
+You can rent by the hour or day or join a tour.
+Reserve a kayak and pick it up at Long Dock Park.
 Or sign up for one of a few dozen group paddles organized throughout the summer.

 This is one of our favorite spots for kayaking in New York State.